SOM-Research/LangBiTe/README.md

 # LangBiTe: A Bias Tester framework for LLMs

-LangBiTe is a tool for testing biases in large language models implemented in Python.

-Includes a library of prompts to test bias in gender, race / skin color, age, politics and religion.
-Any contributor may add new ethical concerns to test.

-Prompts a large language model and assess the output trying to detect sensitive words and/or unexpected unethical responses.
+LangBiTe is a framework for testing biases in large language models.
+It includes a library of prompts to test bias in gender, race / skin color, age, politics and religion.
+Any contributor may add new ethical concerns to assess.
+LangBiTe prompts a large language model and evaluates the output in order to detect sensitive words and/or unexpected unethical responses.

 ## Repository Structure